-The potential progress-dependent cash milestone payment that we are eligible to receive was excluded from the total transaction price, as the milestone amount is fully constrained based on the probability of achievement.
+The potential progress-dependent cash milestone payment that we are eligible to receive is fully constrained based on the probability of achievement.
 Accordingly, any future milestone payment received under the agreement will be recorded upon or over a period following receipt.
 Further, we will apply the exception under ASC Topic 606 for variable consideration related to sales-or-usage based royalties received in exchange for licensed intellectual property associated with atrasentan, therefore the royalties are not included in the transaction price until the licensee sells product.
-No progress-dependent milestone payments and royalties were earned during the three months ended March 31, 2022.
+No progress-dependent milestone payments and royalties were earned during the three months ended March 31, 2023 and 2022.